 Each transformer provided a slightly different driving voltage waveform, which altered the plasma discharge characteristics.
 When the discharge was modified, the power consumption also changed.
 It is clear then that distortions of the applied voltage waveform are a source of bias error in the experiment.
-In the 9 kVp-p data no discontinuity is present.
-This is because the same transformer powered the actuator for all of the measurements.
-At the higher driving voltage it is again observed that the power consumption increases linearly with the driving frequency.
+In Figure 4.6 no discontinuity is present, because the same transformer powered the actuator for all of the measurements.
+At the higher driving voltage it is again observed that the power consumption increased linearly with the driving frequency.